Lateralus138/hosts-compression-scripts/README.md

    ```Bash
     $ sudo cp /path/to/new/hosts /etc/hosts
    ```
-2. [Optional] You may want to flush the DNS cache, but it's no usually necessary.
+2. [Optional] You may want to flush the DNS cache, but it's not usually necessary.
 I won't go in-depth here, but one possible way is to use `resolvectl flush-caches`.
    ```Bash
     $ resolvectl flush-caches
    ```